Vasko Mladenov

-Mladenov is also a two time Bulgarian National Champion (2016 and 2017).
+Mladenov also played for two years at the number 1 position at St. John's University (New York) in ITA Division 1.
+During his stay in New York he won the North Regional Championship (2011).

 He participated in the Davis Cup in doubles in March 2016 against Turkey, bringing Bulgaria a historic win 7:6, 6:7, 6:7, 7:6, 6:4 alongside fellow Bulgarian Alexander Lazov.

 Mladenov also took part in the Davis Cup tie against Tunisia in August 2016, where he won his singles match against Moez Echargui in a thrilling 6:7, 7:5, 7:6 match.
 He also took part in the Davis Cup group 3 tie against Iceland, Macedonia, Albania and finally Bulgaria faced Monaco in the deciding playoff to promote to group 2, unfortunately Bulgaria lost the tie.
 He made his debut at an ATP tournament in 2018, playing in his native Bulgaria the ATP Sofia Open.

-He worked as an official sparring partner with Novak Djokovic for the 2013 Us Open.
-Vasko is also a rapper and a music producer, writing his own music and lyrics, mainly in Russian.
-He has released 3 albums and multiple single records such as "Химия", "Океаны".
+At 2013 US Open, he was working with Novak Djokovic as his sparring partner.

 Early and personal life

 Vasko was born in Sofia, Bulgaria, as the only child of Vasil, who is from Bulgaria and, Elena, who is from Russia.
 When he was five he began to play with his grandfather, Lev Shulga, who is a well known coach from the former U.S.S.R.
 Vasko speaks fluent Bulgarian, Russian and English.
 He is known for his aggressive and all-court style of play.
 Mladenov has a right-handed forehand and double-handed backhand.
 His favourite surface is hard.
 His hobbies are listening to music, playing the piano, playing snooker, billiards and playing football.

-Currently he resides in Sofia, and is coached by Levar Harper-Griffith and Miroslav Gergov.
+The Bachelorette Ukraine

+In 2021, as a public figure, Mladenov took part in the second season of the Ukrainian version of “The Bachelorette” («Холостячка»), a famous romantic TV reality show, which ended up being the most watched TV show in Ukraine that year.

+After the TV show, Vasko gained a large amount of fans in Ukraine.